The Hunting Wives: Music

 Jeff Danna composed the series' score.

 Release

 Following the spin-off of Starz Inc. into an independent company separate from Lionsgate Studios, Lionsgate Television acquired rights to The Hunting Wives back from Starz.
 In June 2025, Netflix licensed U.S. rights to the series for a year, with the series premiering on the platform on July 21.
-Following its renewal, Netflix added the series in over 32 addition regions on October 9, 2025.
+Netflix does not have the series in Canada and Australia, where the rights are held by Crave and Stan respectively.
+The second season is scheduled to premiere on November 26, 2026.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 76% approval rating based on 25 critic reviews.
-The website's critics consensus reads, "Brittany Snow and Malin Akerman are diabolically fun to watch in The Hunting Wives, a risqué soap that turns bad behavior into highly bingeable fun."
-Metacritic, which uses a weighted average, gave a score of 73 out of 100 based on 12 critics, indicating "generally favorable".
+The review aggregator website Rotten Tomatoes reported an 81% approval rating, based on 31 critic reviews.
+The website's critics consensus reads: "Brittany Snow and Malin Akerman are diabolically fun to watch in The Hunting Wives, a risqué soap that turns bad behavior into highly bingeable fun."
+Metacritic, which uses a weighted average, gave a score of 73 out of 100, based on 12 critics, indicating "generally favorable" reviews.